 PROPORTIONAL REPRESENTATION Members are entitled to proportional representation.
 Each building is entitled to the following number of representatives as indicated.

-EASTON AREA HIGH SCHOOL: (4) Karen Rose, Mary Rose, Jason Mohap, Jeannine Capecci, Megan Murray (Alternate), (Alternate-vacant).
+EASTON AREA HIGH SCHOOL: (4) Karen Rose, Megan Murray, Jason Mohap, Jeannine Capecci, Blakely Mayrosh (Alternate), (Alternate-vacant).

-EASTON AREA MIDDLE SCHOOL (EAMSC) (3) Karen O'Neill, Chris Ruhf, Paul Dorney, Melissa Sundahl (Alternate).
+EASTON AREA MIDDLE SCHOOL (EAMSC) (3) Karen O'Neill, Chris Ruhf, Paul Dorney, Melissa Sundahl (Alternate), Brandi Rittenhouse (Alternate).

-EASTON AREA ACADEMY: (1) Justin Ziegler, Preethy Jayant (Alternate).
+EASTON AREA ACADEMY: (1) Justin Ziegler, John Pursell III (Alternate).

-ADA B. CHESTON ELEMENTARY: (1) Christine Nicholas, Kathy Biggs (Alternate).
+ADA B. CHESTON ELEMENTARY: (1) Christine Nicholas, (Alternate-vacant).